 In 2004, Richard L. Hughes left higher education to become General Counsel for a regional public utility.
 As such, Rick was the Chief Legal Officer for a $750 million entity, providing advice in a multitude of areas, including labor and employment law, corporate governance, construction, procurement, environmental, land use, insurance, Public Records Act, Open Public Meetings

 Act, rate setting, water, and general utility risk management.
-At various times, while the corporation was in its infancy, Rick also oversaw finance, human resources, contracts, and the public records management functions.
+At various times, while the corporation was in its early years, Rick also oversaw finance, human resources, contracts, and the public records management functions.
 In 2010, Rick was chosen the agency’s first “Employee of the Year.”

 In 2015, Rick decided to return to his professional roots in private practice, while retaining his former employer as a client.
 The “Law Office of Richard L. Hughes, PLLC” was created with the idea that sophisticated, high quality legal services can be delivered in a communicative and cost-effective way that values the client and is always working toward a positive outcome.
 Rick’s return to private practice also supports his belief that working with a lawyer should not be a mysterious, intimidating experience.

 Rick also believes in giving back to the community through his time and his financial support.
-He is active in Leadership Thurston County, where he has served as a Board of Regents member since 2014, and as Chair in 2015-2016.
+He served on the Board of Regents of Leadership Thurston County from 2014 to 2020, and as chair of the board in 2015-2016.
 He was a board member of Thurston Together, a local non-profit that advocates for youth drug and alcohol abuse prevention.
 He served as Board President for five of his seven years with Together.
-Rick regularly donates to a local non-profit that provides services to the homeless population.
+Rick has been a member of the

 Rick and his wife of over 30 years reside in Olympia, Washington.
 They have two kids, one a graduate of the University of Washington and the other a graduate of Northwest University.
-In his spare time, Rick enjoys riding a bicycle in various events, such as the Marin Century and the Daffodil Classic.
+In his spare time, Rick enjoys riding a bicycle in various events, such as the Marin Century, Apple Century, Ride the Harbor, and the Daffodil Classic.